 This page describes the Club's internal competitions; there are separate pages describing the Club's participation in the Torbay Leagues and the Devon County Chess Association Leagues.

-- The Club runs three graded Standardplay league divisions.
+- The Club runs two graded Standardplay league divisions.

-The three divisions are named after former Club members who did great service for the Club.
-Note that the Levy League is NOT named after our current Club Champion Steve Levy - it is named after his father Lionel!
+These divisions are named after former Club members who did great service for the Club.

-- The players participating in the Homan, Dunleavy and Levy leagues are set out in the website pages describing these competitions.
+- The players participating in the Homan and Dunleavy leagues are set out in the website pages describing these competitions.

-- In each half season, when opponents first play each other colours will be determined by toss.
-When the same two players meet for the second time, colours will be reversed.
+- Each league operates on an all-play-all-twice basis over the course of the 2019-20 season.
+When opponents first play each other colours are determined by toss.
+When the same two players meet for the second time, colours are reversed.

 - League positions are determined by points scored (1 point for a win, ½ a point for draw, 0 for a loss).
 When players finish equal on points, their relative league positions are determined by applying the following criteria in sequence: